lildude/gonefora.run/_drafts/upgraded-my-foam-roller.md

 published: true
 ---

-As a birthday :birthday: treat, I treated myself to an upgrade to my foam roller and got myself one of these bad boys...
+As a birthday treat, I treated myself to an upgrade to my foam roller and got myself one of these bad boys...

 <img src="/assets/grid-x.jpg" width=600 height=343 class=center />